The Table Can Wait

 Everyone at the table.
 Together.
 Calm.
 Connected.
 Food appearing, conversation flowing, family happening the way family is supposed to happen.

-It's a powerful picture.
-And for a long time, even when I wasn't chasing it, some quiet part of me wondered if I should be.
+It’s a powerful picture.
+And for a long time, even without actively chasing it, there can be a quiet sense in the background… should this look different?

-In our house, mealtimes were always flexible.
-Someone ate at the table.
-Someone ate on the couch.
-Someone wandered into another room altogether and ate there, unbothered, perfectly happy.
-We didn't always eat at the same time.
-We didn't always eat the same thing.
-Headphones were involved.
-Devices were involved.
+Someone eats at the table.
+Someone eats on the couch.
+Someone drifts into another room altogether and eats there, unbothered, perfectly content.
+People eat at different times.
+They eat different things.
+Headphones are involved.
+Devices are involved.

 Worth it.

-Then I started learning about neurodivergent culture.
-About sensory experience, and what mealtimes actually ask of us.
-The smells, the textures, the sounds, the expectation to be social and still when your system is already running hot.
-About how flexibility and following your child's needs is just good parenting for the family you have.
+Learning about neurodivergent culture.
+About sensory experience, and what mealtimes actually ask of a nervous system.
+The smells, the textures, the sounds, the expectation to be social and still at the same time.
+The invisible load that can turn something simple into something overwhelming.

-Not because I'd found a new system.
-But because I finally had the language for what I'd been doing all along.
+Not because a new system was found.
+But because there’s finally language for what was already working.

 It’s okay.

-Some parents reading this are still inside the "shoulds", working hard to make mealtimes look the way they're "supposed" to look, wondering why it keeps being such a battle.
+Some parents are still inside the “shoulds”.
+Working hard to make mealtimes look the way they’re supposed to look, wondering why it keeps turning into a struggle.

 The table can wait.